algoORgoal/algoORgoal/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on nailing my CSS skills.
+- 🌱 I’m currently learning CS Fundamentals and Frontend Engineering.
+- 👯 I’m looking to collaborate on projects about travel.
+- 🤔 I’m looking for help with getting an internship in a European company.
+- 💬 Ask me about Anything!
+- 📫 How to reach me: send an email or a message via [LinkedIn](https://www.linkedin.com/in/byeolchan-kim-206b1a13a/)
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: This year, I'll have been to France 3 times.

 <!--
 **algoORgoal/algoORgoal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.